Blown flap: History

-Williams states some flap blowing tests were done at the Royal Aircraft Establishment before the Second World War and that extensive tests were done during the war in Germany including flight tests with Arado Ar 232, Dornier Do 24 and Messerschmitt Bf 109 aircraft.
+Williams states some flap blowing tests were done at the Royal Aircraft Establishment before the Second World War, and that extensive tests were done during the war in Germany including flight tests with Arado Ar 232, Dornier Do 24 and Messerschmitt Bf 109 aircraft.
 Lachmann states the Arado and Dornier aircraft used an ejector-driven single flow of air which was sucked over part of the trailing edge span and blown over the remainder.
 The ejector was chemically powered using high pressure vapour.
 The Bf 109 used engine-driven blowers for flap blowing.

 Rebuffet and Poisson-Quinton describe tests in France at O.N.E.R.A. after the war with combined sucking at le of first flap section and blowing at second flap section using a jet engine compressor bleed ejector to give both sucking and blowing.
 Flight testing was done on a Breguet Vultur aircraft.

 Tests were also done at Westland Aircraft by W.H.
 Paine after the war with reports dated 1950 and 1951.

-In the United States a Grumman F9F Panther was modified with flap blowing based on work done by John Attinello in 1951.
+In the United States, a Grumman F9F Panther was modified with flap blowing based on work done by John Attinello in 1951.
 Engine compressor bleed was used.
 The system was known as "Supercirculation Boundary Layer Control" or BLC for short.

-Between 1951 and 1955 Cessna did flap blowing tests on Cessna 309 and 319 aircraft using the Arado system.
+Between 1951 and 1955, Cessna did flap blowing tests on Cessna 309 and 319 aircraft using the Arado system.

 During the 1950s and 60s, fighter aircraft generally evolved towards smaller wings in order to reduce drag at high speeds.
 Compared to the fighters of a generation earlier, they had wing loadings about four times as high; for instance the Supermarine Spitfire had a wing loading of 24 lb/ft^{2} (117 kg/m^{2}) and the Messerschmitt Bf 109 had the "very high" loading of 30 lb/ft^{2} (146 kg/m^{2}), whereas the 1950s-era Lockheed F-104 Starfighter had 111 lb/ft^{2} (542 kg/m^{2}).

-One serious downside to these higher wing loadings is at low speed, when there isn't enough wing left to provide lift to keep the plane flying.
+One serious downside to these higher wing loadings is at low speed, when there is not enough wing left to provide lift to keep the plane flying.
 Even huge flaps could not offset this to any large degree, and as a result many aircraft landed at fairly high speeds, and were noted for accidents as a result.